derekbsnider/WSLTux/privacy_policy.md

 ## Security

-The security of your personal information is important to us, but remember that no application can guarantee that it could not be abused or used as a vector of abuse from other application or malicious users.
+The security of your personal information is important to us, but remember that no application can guarantee that it could not be abused or used as a vector of abuse from other applications or malicious users.
 This software is provided "as is", and the source code is freely available for security evaluation.

 ## Changes To This Privacy Policy